 MRI coupled with magnetic resonance cholangiopancreatography (MRCP) is now frequently used for diagnosis and can show masses in the pancreas as well as provide more optimal visualization of ductal changes consistent with chronic pancreatitis.
 Administration of IV secretin during MRCP increases sensitivity for detecting ductal abnormalities and also allows for functional assessment in patients with chronic pancreatitis.
 MRI is more accurate than CT and does not expose patients to radiation.

-ERCP is invasive and rarely used for the diagnosis of chronic pancreatitis.
+Endoscopic retrograde cholangiopancreatography (ERCP) is invasive and rarely used for the diagnosis of chronic pancreatitis.
 ERCP findings could be normal in patients with early chronic pancreatitis.
 ERCP should be reserved for patients who may need therapeutic intervention.

 The most common pancreatic function tests do not detect mild to moderate exocrine pancreatic insufficiency with adequate accuracy.
 Late in the disease, tests of pancreatic exocrine function more reliably become abnormal.